-- become informed and critical observers and producers of past and emerging forms of visual culture and media; - acquire an understanding of visual arts from a local, national and international perspective: - develop skills in, and sensitivity to, the creation of works that is influenced by personal and cultural contexts; - take responsibility for the direction of their learning through the acquisition of effective analytical skills and working practices.
+- become informed and critical observers and producers of past and emerging forms of visual culture and media; - acquire an understanding of visual arts from a local, national and international perspective; - develop skills in, and sensitivity to, the creation of works that is influenced by personal and cultural contexts; - take responsibility for the direction of their learning through the acquisition of effective analytical skills and working practices.

 The course is consists of three parts; Visual Arts in Context, Visual Arts Methods and Communicating Visual Arts.
 Students are expected to create thoughtful and technically sound artworks.
 Drawing, painting, printmaking, photography, video and sculptural construction are just some of the techniques that will be covered over the course.
 In addition, students will learn to talk and write about art in an analytical and eloquent manner.
 They will also develop curatorial skills and learn how to effectively present and display their artwork, culminating in an IB Art Exhibition at the end of the course.
-Throughout the course, students will be recording their creative process in their Visual Arts Journals.
+Throughout the course, students will be recording their creative process in their Visual Arts Journals to support the assessment criteria as listed in the table below.